yetanotherco/aligned-layer/docs/0_internal/5_b_1_propose_whitelist.md

-# Propose the Transaction for Pause using Multisig
+# Propose the Transaction for Whitelisting Operators using Multisig

-If you want to Whitelist Operators, you can propose the pause transaction using the multisig wallet.
+If you want to Whitelist Operators, you can propose the whitelist operator transaction using the multisig wallet.

 ## Prerequisites